Tuition and fees for 2018-19

 (Transcripts and diplomas are released only after all accounts are paid in full)

-Payment due dates – Traditional Academic Calendar (undergraduate)
+Payment due dates – Traditional Academic Calendar (Undergraduate & Graduate)

-Payment due dates – Year-Round Academic Calendar (Graduate & Continuing Studies)
+Payment due dates – Year-Round Academic Calendar (Continuing Studies)

 To avoid a $75 late payment fee and/or interest charges, make full payment of any balance due or enroll in one of the following payment plan options before the due dates listed above.
 Full payment also confirms your course registration and guarantees your seat in class.
 It is recommended that all applications for Financial Aid be submitted at least two weeks prior to the payment due date.

 Option #1 – Payment in full: Payments received after the due date are subject to a $75 late payment fee.
-For more information on payment methods, including one and foreign currency payments, visit www.goshen.edu/accounting.
+For more information on payment methods, including online and foreign currency payments, visit www.goshen.edu/accounting-office.

-Option #2 – Nelnet Payment Plan ($45 enrollment fee, 0% interest): Contracts may be arranged with Nelnet for a monthly payment program which extends throughout the year.
-The enrollment fee for the annual plan is $45.
-Single semester/term plans are also available for a $25 enrollment fee.
-There are no interest charges if the contract overs the entire balance due.
-For additional information, please contact the accounting office or visit MyCollegePaymentPlan/Goshen.
+Option #2 – Nelnet Payment Plan ($25 enrollment fee, 0% interest): Contracts may be arranged with Nelnet for a monthly payment program which extends throughout the year.
+The enrollment fee for each semester is $25.
+There are no interest charges if the contract covers the entire balance due.
+For additional information, please contact the accounting office or visit MyCollegePaymentPlan.com/Goshen.

 Option #3 – Special Payment Plan ($100 enrollment fee/12% interest): In special situations, a custom payment plan can be arranged directly with the Accounting Office for a one-time enrollment fee of $100.
 Plans extending 30 days or more after the drop/add period are subject to 12% annual interest charges (1% per month).